← Work Siegel+Gale · 2023–2025

 The website was the most urgent deliverable.
 Solventum needed a public-facing digital presence ready for their April 2024 launch, and their existing 3M.com presence had significant UX issues and an organizational structure that didn’t map to their new identity.

 The research scope included an audit of the current 3M.com experience and a competitive landscape review.
+The audit evaluated usability, accessibility, and audience impact — both the features available and the content strategy behind them — to identify where the new site had the most ground to gain.
 I evaluated 13 competitors across experience, design, and content, along with One Medical as an out-of-category reference.
 Even the strongest players had gaps.
 No one was excelling across all three dimensions.

 Competitive landscape audit